Materials-Consortia/OPTIMADE/optimade.rst

   - :field:`symbol`: String.
     The symbol to use from the referenced standard, expressed according to that standard.
-    This field MAY be different from :field:`symbol` directly under :field:`unit-definitions`, meaning that the unit is referenced in :field:`x-optimade-unit` fields using a different symbol than the one used in the standard.
+    This field MAY be different from :field:`symbol` directly under :field:`units`, meaning that the unit is referenced in :field:`x-optimade-unit` fields using a different symbol than the one used in the standard.
     However, the :field:`symbol` fields SHOULD be the same unless multiple units sharing the same symbol need to be referenced.

 **OPTIONAL keys:**